mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

          - osm        # specify by unique name only with applications in app/config/application [...]

 **Notes:** Map-Refresh after save is available from Digitizer version 1.2.
-Currently Mapbender is shipped with Digitizer 1.1.x.
-More versions: https://github.com/mapbender/mapbender-digitizer
+Check up-to-date information about digitizer versions: https://github.com/mapbender/mapbender-digitizer

 Duplicate features
 ------------------